 At the conference, U.S. Senator Chuck Hagel commented, “I believe we are headed down the wrong path in the negotiations for any global climate treaty to be signed in Kyoto, Japan, this December.”

-- The Center for Science and Public Policy (CSPP) — A project of FoF, set up in 2003.
+- The Center for Science and Public Policy (CSPP) — A past project of FoF, set up in 2003.

 - The Alliance for America Network